localcosmos/localcosmos-server/docs/installation_tutorial.rst

 Set up Tutorial
 ===================

 This tutorial covers setting up a running LocalCosmos Private Server as a development server.
-It is intended for people not familiar with django.
+This tutorial is intended for people not familiar with django.
 For more information about django visit https://www.djangoproject.com/ .

 0. Prerequisites
 ----------------